Oil Field Accident Lawyers

-Kansas has a many oil field accidents, serious personal injuries and fatalities because of the large oil industry within the state.
-Due to the dangerous nature of the job, involving frequent contact with explosive and flammable materials, the day to day working conditions lead to a dangerous work environment.
+Workers of oil fields located throughout the Midwest region of the United States can experience serious personal injuries and work fatalities due to the nature of the job.
+Frequent contact with explosive and flammable materials, as well as the day to day working conditions all contribute to a dangerous work environment.
 While many oil field companies have succeeded at lowering the rate of injuries for their employees, injuries still frequently occur.

-- Failure to safely instruct on work procedures; and
+- Failure to safely instruct on work procedures

 Common oil field injuries include: